Building Quarkus apps with Quarkus Command Line Interface (CLI)

 deploy Deploy application.

-kubernetes Perform the deploy action on kubernetes.
+kubernetes Perform the deploy action on Kubernetes.

-openshift Perform the deploy action on openshift.
+openshift Perform the deploy action on OpenShift.

-knative Perform the deploy action on knative.
+knative Perform the deploy action on Knative.

-kind Perform the deploy action on minikube.
+kind Perform the deploy action on Kind.

 minikube Perform the deploy action on minikube.